What is Juvenile Dermatomyositis?

-Dermatomyositis is a rare autoimmune disease characterized by muscle weakness and a skin rash.
+Juvenile Dermatomyositis is a rare autoimmune disease characterized by muscle weakness and a skin rash.
 A healthy immune system protects your child from infection by attacking invaders such as viruses or other pathogens.
-In children with dermatomyositis, the immune system mistakenly attacks the body's own tissue, causing inflammation.
+In children with dermatomyositis, the immune system mistakenly attacks the body's own muscles and skin, causing inflammation.
 Dermatomyositis is part of a larger group of muscle disorders known as inflammatory myopathies.

 At Children’s Health℠, we work closely with both you and your primary care provider so that everyone involved has the information they need to create the best outcomes for your child.

-What are the signs and symptoms of Dermatomyositis?
+What are the signs and symptoms of Juvenile Dermatomyositis?

 - Muscle weakness